Stunt Clown: Background and development

 In 1986, the Headless Chickens (as Chris Matthews, Johnny Pierce, and Michael Lawry) released their self-titled debut EP, consisting of seven songs.
 Tragically, Pierce committed suicide shortly afterwards.
 This resulted in Grant Fell joining the band as the replacement bassist.
 Around the same time, Rupert E. Taylor and Bevan Sweeney also became part of the band, Taylor as a second vocalist and Sweeney as a drummer.
 This new line up controversially won the 1987 Rheineck Rock Award, a music award to help develop the careers of upcoming artists.
 The cause of the controversy was the band's sound being considered too alternative and therefore unprofitable; one journalist writing for Metro magazine wrote that awarding the prize to the Headless Chickens "showed a severe lack of judgement."

 Nonetheless, the band continued their ventures.
 Stunt Clown (excluding the bonus tracks) was recorded at Mandrill Studios in Auckland in January and February 1988 with the assistance of the Rheineck Rock Award prize money.
 However, there were numerous issues with the development of the album; one of the most major was it going $7,000 over budget, leaving the band members in large amounts of debt.
 There were also technological issues and conflicts between personnel, including the engineer at Mandrill refusing to communicate with producer Rex Vizible.

 Singles

 The first two tracks of the album, "Expecting To Fly" and "Soulcatcher," were released as singles in 1988.
-The album tracks "Do The Headless Chickens" and "Donka" were featured as B-sides.
+The album tracks "Do The Headless Chicken" and "Donka" were featured as B-sides.
 Despite Stunt Clown reaching the top 20 of the New Zealand charts, neither of the singles charted.